SYBIOTE/dungeon-master-VR/README.md

-# dungeon-master-VR-
+# Dungeon master VR
-this is a short vr game built with the oculus quest toolkiit https://github.com/NeoSpark314/godot_oculus_quest_toolkit
+this is a short vr game built with the oculus quest toolkit https://github.com/NeoSpark314/godot_oculus_quest_toolkit
+# Licensing
 The Godot Oculus Quest Toolkit and the demo scenes in this repository are licensed under the MIT License.
 The Oculus Touch controller 3d models the hand model and the Oculus Mobile SDK contained in this repository are copyright Oculus, see http://oculus.com for license information.